logi-web/games/README.md

-# Simple Lists with GitHub Pages
+# Simple Link Lists with GitHub Pages
-A lightweight, YAML-driven web application for pretty link collections.
-Originally created to bookmark daily web-based [games](https://logi-web.github.io/games/), but versatile enough for any collection of links.
+A simple web application that transforms YAML lists into responsive, neat link collections.
+Originally built for daily web [games](https://logi-web.github.io/games/), but perfect for any collection of links.

 ## Features
 - 🎨 Clean, responsive design